At The End Of Meiosis I Each Daughter Cell Is

 Metaphase I: Alignment at the Equator

 In metaphase I, the homologous chromosome pairs (tetrads) align along the metaphase plate, the equator of the cell.
-The orientation of each pair is random, meaning that either the maternal or paternal chromosome can face either pole.
+But the orientation of each pair is random, meaning that either the maternal or paternal chromosome can face either pole.
 This random orientation, known as independent assortment, further contributes to genetic diversity.
 Each chromosome is attached to spindle fibers from opposite poles.

 Anaphase I: Separation of Homologous Chromosomes